neffo/bing-wallpaper-gnome-extension/README.md

 - Favorite - favorite this image (equivalent to doing this via the control bar)
 - Apply - set this image as wallpaper
 - View - open image in image viewer
-- Info - open the Bing description of the image
+- Info - open the provider description of the image when one is available
 - Trash - trash the image

 ## TODO